Up to 60% off sofas & mattresses — limited‑time deals.

 Seat depth: support without pressure

-A practical test: sit all the way back.
-If the front edge presses behind your knees, the seat is likely too deep; if your thighs feel unsupported and you feel like you’re sliding off, it may be too shallow.
-Research on seating dimensions flags both extremes as comfort and posture problems.
+A simple sit test works here: sit all the way back.
+If the front edge presses behind your knees, the seat is too deep.
+If your thighs feel unsupported and you keep shifting forward, it may be too shallow.

 Seat height and back support